adityaxdiwakar/broker-dl/README.md

 # broker-dl

-`broker-dl` is a Kafka-based download notification system.
+`broker-dl` is a Kafka-based download thru notification system using LFTP.

 ## Use Case
 The typical use case of `broker-dl` is where one has a server receiving files (usually used as a high-speed cache in a datacenter) that must be synced (upon some criteria) to a local server (possibly through a configurable proxy).
 Files should not be considered transferred in the case of local server being offline, proxy being offline, or local server partially completing a download and failing (intermittent network failure, power failure, etc).
 Hence, Kafka is utilized as a message broker to send/receive notifications.